h8d13/HayDay/README.md

 # Harvesting

-Well we just reverse the sequence above and use a slightly different offset fot the tool:
+Well we just reverse the sequence above and use a slightly different offset for the tool:

 ```
                 print("Time to harvest!")